Videomaker – Learn video production and editing, camera reviews › Forums › Technique › Editing › newbie question – capturing from camera on FCP

-This topic contains 3 replies, has 1 voice, and was last updated by Anonymous 8 years, 1 month ago.
+- This topic has 3 replies, 1 voice, and was last updated 10 years, 11 months ago by Anonymous.

 I recently got a Canon Vixia HF S10 and am using it with Final Cut Pro.
 I’ve learned a lot looking things up online although I don’t entirely understand them (for example…I changed the settings to prores, but I’m not so sure why, I compressed to a quicktime movie and entered new settings that meant nothing to me because thats what I supposedly had to do in order to post it HD on to vimeo.)
 But at least I know what to do even if I don’t know why…..question one…is there someplace onlinethat actually explains compression settings and teaches you when to use what settings on FCP orusing themac compressor.
 I’ve found tutorials that give you a recipe of what to do, but they don’t really try to explain why its necessary.
 It’d be nice to be able to learn what every setting means so that I can use my own judgement for specific situations and not have to look up the compression setting recipe.

 Question two: (the probably more naive question) I’ve seen on this board people saying that hooking up a camcorder to a computer through a usb or firewire can burn out the connection overtime and to use a deck for this purpose.
 What exactlyis a deck, where would I get one, and what type of deck do I get (if there are a lot of different options)?

 “is there someplace onlinethat actually explains compression settings and teaches you when to use what settings on FCP orusing themac compressor”